J. D. Runnels: College career

 Runnels attended the University of Oklahoma.
 In 53 games at Oklahoma, Runnels started 18 times.
 He carried twice for five yards and caught 51 passes for 450 yards (8.8 avg) and five touchdowns.
-In his agility tests he ran a 4.52 in the 40-yard dash, bench pressed 225 pounds 28 times, had a 35-inch vertical jump, a 10'0" broad jump, ran a 4.22 in the 20-yard shuttle, and a 7.0 in the 3 cone drill.
+In a now infamous post-game interview following a Sooner loss to the Red Raiders, Runnels was continuously interrupted by a fan yelling "GO RAIDERS!"

 Professional career

 Chicago Bears

-He was drafted by the Chicago Bears in the 6th round of the 2006 NFL Draft.
+He was drafted by the Chicago Bears in the sixth round of the 2006 NFL Draft.
 He spent most of his rookie season on the bench, but saw playtime towards the end of the season, when starting fullback Jason McKie injured his ankle.
 Although Runnels was the Bears' second fullback on the depth chart, the Bears often used the more experienced third-string tight end, Gabe Reid instead.
-The Bears waived/injured Runnels on June 11, 2007 and he spent the season on injured reserve.
+The Bears waived/injured Runnels on June 11, 2007, and he spent the season on injured reserve.
 He was waived by the team on July 24, 2008.